rtmigo/depz/README.md

 [![Generic badge](https://img.shields.io/badge/ready_for_use-no-red.svg)](#)
 [![Actions Status](https://github.com/rtmigo/depz/workflows/CI/badge.svg?branch=master)](https://github.com/rtmigo/depz/actions)

-Command line tool for managing local project dependencies in Python and Flutter.
+Command line tool for symlinking dirs with reusable code into the working project.

 # Motivation

 **Reusing code** should be simple.
-If I have working code in a **nearby directory**, I just want to **include it** into the project.
+If I have the needed code in a **nearby directory**, I just want to **include it** into the project.
 Without packaging it as a library for distribution or messing with IDE settings.

-So I will probably just do:
+So I will probably just **create a symlink**:

 ```bash
 $ ln -s /abc/libs/mylib /abc/myproject/mylib